-4. I was always really curious about this questions, but is it possible for a couple to stay in the honeymoon stage despite the length of the relationship?
+4. I’ve always been really curious about this question, and I think most of our readers are as well.
+Is it possible for a couple to stay in the honeymoon stage despite the length of their relationship?

 Not in the lust/passion can’t-get-enough-of-you stage, but a renewed kind of constant discovery and joy of contact, yes.

-5. I’ve actually been to couple counseling before and it was a whole different level of learning and understanding.
+5. I’ve been to couple counseling before and it was a whole different level of learning and understanding.
 Unfortunately, the relationship still came to an end.
-Why do you think that even through professional help, couples tend to break up?
-Is it because an individual isn’t putting in enough effort or was the relationship never meant to be?
+Why do you think that, despite professional help, couples can still break up?
+Is it because an individual isn’t putting in enough effort?
+Or was the relationship never meant to be?

 I’ve done a whole program for Amare called Relationship CPR – Breathing life into a dying relationship.
 Couples who have been in trouble for a long time are weary and motivation must be there or retrievable.
 No therapist should work harder than the couple to make things work.
 Also, both people have to be on the same page with the same goals and hopes.

-6. Woman are emotional creatures while men aren’t as expression and like to play it cool.
-As a woman, we expect so much from our partners to understand where we are coming from but in reality that doesn’t seem to happen.
-What advice can you give to women’s who are expecting so much from a partner?
-Is there actually a way for men to understand where we are coming from?
+6. Woman are emotional creatures, while men usually aren’t as expressive.
+As women we expect our partners to understand where we’re coming from, but in reality that doesn’t seem to happen.
+What advice can you give to women who are expecting so much from a partner?
+Is there a way for men to understand where we’re coming from?